 These relationships will be for an agreed periods of time, between 6 – 12 months, and will focus on developing the work of writers who have reached a critical point, enabling them to step beyond the private process of writing and onto new levels.
 Ultimately, the scheme aims to help writers to develop their work to a publishable standard.

 We will require writers to develop a specific piece of work-in-progress.
 The mentor will offer constructive criticism and support in a number of sessions to help take the work forward.
+Please note, if you are applying with a novel or extended piece of creative non fiction, we require that the work has been through at least one complete draft before you apply.

 This scheme would best suit emerging writers able to display real commitment.
 The mentoring scheme is also available for established writers in one form who are looking to develop their writing in different forms.